jundalisay/superb/content/en/research/einstein/ether/part-2.md

 The state of General Relativity (GR) Ether is at every place determined by connections with the matter and the state of the ether in neighbouring places.
 These are amenable to law in the form of differential equations.

-The Lorentzian ether in the absence of electromagnetic fields is=
+The Lorentzian ether in the absence of electromagnetic fields is:
 - conditioned by nothing outside itself
 - everywhere the same